 How to Organize a Pantry with Deep Shelves | 10 Tips & Ideas to Arrange Finished Foods

 These are organization tips I used when I didn’t have any storage containers.
-If you want to organize your pantry with containers and other clever solutions scroll down to find them.
+If you want to organize your pantry with containers and other clever solutions click on the table of contents to find them.

 1. Throw away all the expired food.

 2. Toss away items that were open and now might be stale.

 3. Dispose of items that you simply won’t use anymore.

 5. Group similar types of food together.
 For instance, you could group cans, sauces, cereals, dry food like pasta, rice and grains, different types of flours, nuts and seeds, dry fruits, preserves, baking stuff, condiments, spices, and dried herbs.

 6. Now start layering your food items in the order that makes more sense to you.